 - 1) System design should ensure that loading can be adjusted to observe a reliable state within 30 minutes or any Interconnection Reliability Operating Limit Tv1 (IROL Tv), whichever is less.
 Temporary excursions above the applicable thermal emergency ratings are acceptable if a Special Protection System (SPS) will reduce loadings automatically (i.e. no manual intervention) to acceptable loading levels in the applicable timeframe.
 The acceptable loading levels after SPS operation cannot exceed the applicable thermal emergency ratings.
-The applicable timeframe is determined by the type of limitation that will occur if left unmitigated (e.g., clearance limitation may take several minutes whereas exceeding a relay trip setting may result in an essentially instantaneous trip). - 2) Under applicable NERC Category P1, P2, and maintenance outage (planned single element outage excluding buss and breaker) followed by a P1 contingency at appropriate load levels, the temporary acceptable voltage level must be within the applicable voltage limits.
+The applicable timeframe is determined by the type of limitation that will occur if left unmitigated (e.g., clearance limitation may take several minutes whereas exceeding a relay trip setting may result in an essentially instantaneous trip). - 2) Under applicable NERC Category P1, P2, and maintenance outage (planned single element outage excluding bus and breaker) followed by a P1 contingency at appropriate load levels, the temporary acceptable voltage level must be within the applicable voltage limits.
 The acceptable temporary voltage range is typically 90 percent to 110 percent of the system nominal voltage.
 Voltage levels that differ from this range will be considered, if they are acceptable to the affected transmission customer or needed to address specific ATC equipment limitations.
 Voltage levels more restrictive than this range will be considered to address specific equipment limitations.
 Exceptions for certain interconnected entities are evaluated accordingly (e.g., agreements implemented for NERC standard NUC-001-2).
-Field switching is not an acceptable measure for achieving immediate voltage restoration for breakerto-breaker contingencies.
+Load shedding or field switching is not an acceptable measure for achieving immediate voltage restoration for breaker-to-breaker contingencies.
 However, for full or partial restoration of load after the event, field switching, LTC adjustments, Operating Guides and/or generator redispatch may be considered as acceptable measures to bring voltage levels within appropriate limits.
 The applicable voltage limits are screened with the net generator reactive power limited to 90 percent of the maximum reactive power capability.
-For Categories where load curtailment is acceptable, consideration may be given to operating procedures that are designed to shed a minimum amount of load.
-Refer to the table in Section 1.1.6 regarding the utilization of load curtailment in planning studies.
+For Categories where load curtailment is